snktwghde/Music_Data/README.md

-Examining the music store data on MSSQL and helping the business understand simple questions.
+Examining the music store data on MSSQL and understanding the business by answering some simple questions.